HotpotBio/.github/profile/README.md

 Human researchers need data as much as AI models, but the system does not incentivize anyone to invest in big datasets for tumor subtypes, even lethal ones like TNBC.
 Academics are motivated to diversify grants across multiple initiatives while clinicians are encouraged to focus on immediate impact.
 We seek to create an award-winning dataset based on 1,000 TNBC tumor samples and share the data globally.

-Donations are made directly to Stanford.

-No one from HotpotBio financially benefits, nor does anyone need to be involved beyond advising on dataset guidelines and how to ensure proceeds finance data and not administrative overhead.
+To eliminate donor risk, donations are made directly to Stanford.
+Help from HotpotBio is optional and would only involve advising on dataset guidelines and how to ensure proceeds cover data and not administrative overhead.
+(No crowdfunding page exists expressly to keep HotpotBio out of the loop.)
+No one from HotpotBio financially benefits.

 The more data we give researchers, the sooner they can potentially uncover new screening programs and targeted therapies for TNBC.